Bjernson/aws-java-spring-dev-workshop/doc-module-07.md

 ```

 ### 2. SAM for Lambda
+In this taks, we introduce how to deploy Lambda project using SAM file and aws cloudformation.

 ##### 1. Create a jar for Lambda in your Eclipse

 - You need to change Lamdba projects to create *.jar package, split previous Lambda project into 3 individual Lambda project to create **jar** file to upload into S3